Skip to main content

 Note: If you do not see any Collector tiles, make sure you disable any ad blockers on the Cribl Sandbox's browser tab.

-1. In the Collector ID field, enter goat_parade.
+1. In the Collector ID field, enter json_placeholder.

 We'll discuss filtering data later in this course.

-In the Preview modal, the resulting goat parade output should match what you obtained using the curl command.
+In the Preview modal, the resulting output should match what you obtained using the curl command.

 Conclusion